sudo-su-ayan-ali/BurpTUI/phases/phase4.md

 A dedicated storage abstraction layer is required to cleanly bridge the parsed HTTP data from the proxy sessions to the underlying relational tables.

 ### Step 2.1: Schema Design
-- Design a normalized or semi-normalized relational schema to store HTTP traffic.
+- Design a normalized or semi-normalized relational schema to store `HttpTransaction` records.
 - Create a primary `requests` table containing indexed columns for searchable metadata (ID, timestamp, method, host, path, status code, content type, and content length).
 - Design a mechanism for payload storage.
 Since HTTP bodies can be massive (e.g., image or video downloads), consider storing headers and raw bodies in a separate `payloads` table linked by a foreign key.
 Alternatively, for extreme performance, write massive payloads directly to the local filesystem and store only the file path in the database.
 - Create SQL indexes on frequently queried columns like `host`, `method`, and `status_code` to ensure rapid filtering.

 ### Step 2.2: Data Ingestion Pipeline (The Store API)
 - Implement a `SqliteStore` class to encapsulate all database interactions.
 - Create a thread-safe asynchronous write queue.
-Instead of blocking the networking threads on database inserts, push fully parsed HTTP transaction objects into this queue.
+Instead of blocking the networking threads on database inserts, push fully parsed `HttpTransaction` objects into this queue.
 - Establish a dedicated background database writer thread that continuously consumes this queue, batching multiple transaction inserts into single SQLite transactions (using `BEGIN TRANSACTION; ...
 COMMIT;`) to drastically increase write throughput.
+- This step replaces the volatile in-memory storage and the TsQueue consumer logic from Phase 2.
+The TsQueue now feeds into the SqliteStore writer thread instead of directly into the TUI state.

 ### Step 2.3: Data Retrieval API
 - Implement paginated or windowed read functions in the `SqliteStore` API.
 The TUI should not attempt to load 100,000 rows into memory simultaneously.
 - Create functions to fetch a limited sliding window of transactions (e.g., `fetch_latest(limit=100)`) specifically formatted for the master list view.
 - Create detail-fetching functions that only retrieve the heavy HTTP headers and body blobs when the user explicitly highlights a specific request in the TUI list.

+### Step 2.4: Database Migration Strategy
+- Establish a robust database migration strategy to handle schema changes seamlessly between different versions of the application.
+- Implement a `schema_version` table within the database to reliably track the current schema state.
+- Create a systematic approach for executing versioned migration scripts or functions sequentially during application startup, ensuring existing user data remains intact while applying new schema updates.

 ---